 If you want to visit Disney but don’t want to pay, you can always head to Disney Springs for free and walk around and enjoy the Disney magic without even having to pay for parking!

 19. Ride the Hogwarts Express at Universal Studios

 If you love Harry Potter and thrill rides, Universal Studios should be high on your list for places to visit in Florida.
-The Universal Studios Orlando Resort includes 3 theme parks, with a new park in development, multiple resort hotels, and a city walk district for shopping and entertainment.
+Also located in Orlando, the Universal Studios Resort includes 3 theme parks, with a new park in development, multiple resort hotels, and a city walk district for shopping and entertainment.

 Universal’s Islands of Adventure was rated the best theme park in the world by TripAdvisor and includes lands dedicated to Jurassic Park, Dr. Seuss, Harry Potter, Marvel Comics, and more.